2012 Our Lady of Fatima Procession

 After reaching the Tourist Office, they hung a quick left and proceeded toward Cathedral.

-Right around this point, I got caught up in the scrum of humanity and couldn’t get back up towards the front.
+Right around this point, I got caught up in the giant scrum of humanity and couldn’t get back up towards the front.
 So I cut bait for the Praia Grande, waiting for them to join up with me again.

 By the time the procession reached Penha Hill at 8 pm, the journey through those narrow streets turned very intimate.
 Gospel music could be heard playing from somewhere, leading some believers to sing as they walked.
 Later the music changed to a serious of spoken prayers, alternating in English and Cantonese.